jhosm/cimaestro/README.txt

 WINDOWS

-  $ Install Ruby with RubyInstaller for Windows.
+  1. Install Ruby with RubyInstaller for Windows.
-  $ In order to build gem's native extensions:
+  2. In order to build gem's native extensions:
         Install DevKit, available on the the RubyInstaller site.
+  3. gem install rake
+  4. gem install bundler
+  5. bundle install

 UBUNTU